Contractible subshifts: Comparison with other dynamical properties

 \begin{lemma} Let $G = \Z^d$.
-Then every FEP subshift $Y$ on $G$ is a factor of a contractible SFT. \end{lemma}
+Then every FEP subshift $Y \subset A^G$ on $G$ is a factor of a contractible SFT. \end{lemma}

-\begin{proof} Let $R$ be the FEP gap, i.e.\ if a pattern on domain $W+ B_R$ is locally valid (with respect to some fixed finite set of forbidden patterns), then its restriction to $W$ is globally valid.
+\begin{proof} Let $R$ be the FEP gap, i.e.\ if a pattern on domain $M + B_R$ is locally valid (with respect to some fixed finite set of forbidden patterns), then its restriction to $M$ is globally valid.

-Let $r'$ be large.
-By Lemma~\ref{lem:ContractibleDimensionSFT}, $Y_{D, r', m}$ contains a contractible SFT $Z$ for large $m$.
-The product of $Z$ with a large full shift is still a contractible SFT.
+Let $D$ be given by Lemma~\ref{lem:ContractibleDimensionSFT}, i.e. such that for any $r'$, the SFT $Y_{D, r', m}$ contains a contractible SFT $Z$ for any large enough $m$.

-As a factor of $Y_{D, r', m}$, we have $X_{D, r, m'}$ for sufficiently large $m'$, by Lemma~\ref{lem:XYFactors}, and $r$ is still large if $r'$ is.
-We show that $X_{D, r, m'} \times A^G$ for a large alphabet $A$ factors onto $Y$.
+By Lemma~\ref{lem:XYFactors}, for any $r$, if $r'$ is sufficiently large (as a function of $r$) then we have a morphism from $Y_{D, r', m}$ to $X_{D, r, m'}$ for any sufficiently large $m'$ (as a function of $r'$ and $m$).
+Take $r > 3RD$.
+Let the image of the morphism be $X' \subset X_{D, r, m'}$.
+The product of $Y_{D, r', m}$ with the $A^G$ is still a contractible SFT, and we claim it factors onto $Y$.
 This is analogous to the proof in \cite{BrMcPa18}, so we give only the outline.
 (The same idea is also used in Theorem~\ref{thm:FEPDPP}.)

-We proceed in steps $i = 1, \ldots, D+1$.
-On step $i$, we have a partially specified configuration, where for all $j < i$, we have already specified valid contents for the $(r - i R)$-neighborhood of each $j$-component.
+We proceed in steps $i = 1, \ldots, D$, and explain how to produce from any $x \in X'$ and a configuration $z \in A^G$ a valid configuration of $Y$, so that every valid configuration may be obtained.
+At the beginning of step $i$, we have a partially specified configuration, where for all $j < i$, we have already specified valid contents for the $(r - i R)$-neighborhood of each $j$-component (at $i = 1$, this is trivial -- we have specified nothing in the iamge).
 Furthermore, at all times the partially specified configuration must have a globally valid extension.

-In the inductive step, we pick new contents for each $i$-colored component, as follows.
-We note that the $(d+1)r$-neighborhoods around the $i$-components are disjoint (and separated by distance at least $R$).
-In the area not yet determined in previous steps, we now simply pick any locally valid contents.
+In the inductive step, we pick new contents for each $i$-colored component by reading them from $z$, as follows: We note that the $DR$-neighborhoods around the $i$-components in $x$ are disjoint (and separated by distance at least $R$).
+In the area not yet determined in previous steps, we now pick the contents from $z$ if this does not give any forbidden patterns, or if there are forbidden patterns, we pick them arbitrarily.
 This is possible because the configuration is globally valid by the inductive assumption, and we can perform the choice in a shift-invariant continuous way since the components are bounded and disjoint.